singularian/mdencode/docs/RandomSignature.md

 Random signatures allow a user to generate file signatures that change from executions.
 The blocksize and file signatures as well as block or block group signatures can all be randomized.
-This strengthens a signature by make it more difficult for an attacker to predict which signatures will be used or to spoof signatures.
+This strengthens a signature by making it more difficult for an attacker to predict which signatures will be used or to spoof signatures.
+Between executions the entire file signature format can be changed.

 # Signature randomization